AdeelAhmedIqbal/DICE-Assignment/readme.md

 3) git is a command line tool while github is hosted on web
 4) git is a tool to manage different versions off edits, made to files in a git repository while github is a space to upload a copy of the Git repository

+Q5) Stages of Git

+Answer 5)
+The 4 Stages of GIT are: Working Directory, Staging Area, local repo and remote repo